QuickMythril/qortal-mcp-server/DESIGN.md

   for modern transactions.
 - QDN publisher field is not returned in `search_qdn` results; include it only after confirming the Core payload and privacy implications.
-- Account overview omits `assetBalances` beyond QORT to avoid large payloads; consider a bounded subset in a future iteration.
+- Account overview defaults to QORT-only; bounded `assetBalances` are available only when `include_assets` is explicitly requested (with strict limits).

 ---